-Indicate what the next steps are that lead to the completion of the PhD.
-Which studies will be conducted, what will be published when and where, show when things will be completed, and where special attention is needed.
-Use a graphic format, or a table to show the timing and relations between different activities.
+Based on your own ambitions and on the discussions you have had with, among others, the supervising team, provide a vision of the next steps which should lead to the completion of the PhD within the next 3 years.
+Which studies will be conducted, when and where you will publish the results, when will specific activities be completed, and what are the steps which might require special attention.
+Use a graphic format, or a table to show your future plans.
 Also discuss the following subjects: